Sequential Attention-based Sampling for Histopathological Analysis: Appendix

-These metrics are then used to compute the calibration error for each bin as the absolute difference between its accuracy and confidence.
-The overall ECE is a weighted average of these differences across all bins, as defined in \Cref{eq:ece}.
-In below equations $M$ is the number of confidence bins, $B_m$ denotes the set of indices of samples falling into the $m^\text{th}$ bin, $n$ is the total number of samples, $\hat{y}_i$ and $y_i$ are the predicted and true labels, respectively, and $\hat{p}_i$ is the predicted confidence score for sample $i$ (i.e., the maximum softmax probabilities).

 HAFED achieves the lowest Expected Calibration Error (ECE) of approximately 0.015, indicating highly calibrated predictions.
 In contrast, ACMIL and SASHA-0.1 exhibit the highest ECE values, around 0.06.
-SASHA-0.2 achieves an ECE of approximately 0.03, which is significantly lower than that of ACMIL and DTFD.
-This suggests that SASHA-0.2 not only matches HAFED in terms of classification accuracy but also performs comparably in terms of calibration.
+SASHA-0.2 achieves an intermediate ECE of around 0.03, which is still lower than that of ACMIL and DTFD.
+This suggests that SASHA-0.2 not only matches HAFED in terms of classification accuracy but also performs better than other sota methods in terms of calibrated predictions.